-Remember to cite LawCareers.Net on your application form if you apply to Royds Withy King.
+Remember to cite LawCareers.Net on your application form if you apply to RWK Goodman.

-To be considered for a training contract at Royds Withy King you will need to apply online for a training contract.
+To be considered for a training contract at RWK Goodman you will need to apply online for either a place on the vacation scheme or the training contract assessment days.
 The application form will require you to complete your personal details, work history and qualifications.
 You will then be required to complete a number of additional questions.
-It's important that you spend some time formulating the answers to these questions as they form a large part of the initial selection process.
+It's important that you spend some time formulating the answers to these questions as they form the initial selection process.

-After the initial application sift, successful candidates will be invited to undertake a video interview in the spring.
+After the initial application sift, successful candidates will be invited to undertake a video interview.
 Assessment centres take place in early summer, followed by a final panel interview.

 Follow us on

 - Assessment centre

 - Panel interview

 - Psychometric testing

 - Video interview